tshepang/seaplane/seaplane-cli/tests/ui/seaplane-init.md

         --force
             Force create the files and directories (DANGER: will overwrite existing files)

+            Using --force is the same as using --overwrite=all

     -h, --help
             Print help information

         --no-color
             Do not color output (alias for --color=never)

+        --overwrite <OVERWRITE>
+            Overwrite select files or directories (DANGER: will overwrite existing data)

+            Using --overwrite=all is the same as using --force

+            [possible values: all, formations, flights, config]

     -q, --quiet
             Suppress output at a specific level and below